synergycodes/ng-diagram/packages/ng-diagram/api-report/ng-diagram.api.md

     edgePanningEnabled: boolean;
     edgePanningForce: number;
     edgePanningThreshold: number;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     finalEdgeDataBuilder: (defaultFinalEdgeData: Edge) => Edge;
     portSnapDistance: number;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     temporaryEdgeDataBuilder: (defaultTemporaryEdgeData: Edge) => Edge;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
     validateConnection: (source: Node_2 | null, sourcePort: Port | null, target: Node_2 | null, targetPort: Port | null) => boolean;
 }